ndlib/oshifted_hyrax/README.md

     Pushed 9/9 layers, 100% complete
     Push successful
     ```
+1. Apply the security contexts needed to run the pods:
+    ```
+    oc login -u system:admin -n hyrax
+    oc apply -f scc.yaml
+    ```
+1. Load the solr core.
+From the root of the project directory:
+    `scripts/ocsolr /path/to/hyrax/repo`
 1. Test with a browser at: http://hyrax-application-route-hyrax.192.168.99.100.nip.io/

 ## Iterating on the Application Code